tommy15zhang/Data_Logger/README.md

-Data will be sent from the Arduino to the computer in this format
+Data will be sent from the Arduino approximately every 1-2 seconds to the computer in this format by default.
+This is unaffected by the weekly data mentioned aboce
 ```cpp
     Serial.print(temp);
     Serial.print(",");